 Introductioni

-A Few Words About Safetyii
+A Few Words About Safetyiii

-Important Handling Informationiii

 Your Vehicle at a Glance

 Driver and Passenger Safety

+Proper use and care of your vehicle's seat belts, and Supplemental Restraint System.
-Instruments and Controls

-Instrument panel indicator and gauge, and how to use dashboard and steering column controls.
+Instruments and Controls 57 Instrument panel indicator and gauge, and how to use dashboard and steering column controls.

-Features

-How to operate the climate control system, the audio system, and other convenience features.
+Comfort and Convenience Features 121 How to operate the climate control system, the audio system, and other convenience features.

 Before Driving

 Driving

-The proper way to start the engine, shift the transmission, and park, plus towing a trailer.

 Maintenance

 The Maintenance Schedule shows you when you need to take your vehicle to the dealer.

-Taking Care of the Unexpected

-This section covers several problems motorists sometimes experience, and how to handle them.
+Taking Care of the Unexpected 273 This section covers several problems motorists sometimes experience, and how to handle them.

 Technical Information

-ID numbers, dimensions, capacities, and technical information.

 Warranty and Customer Relations (U.S. and Canada)

-Authorized Manuals (U.S. only) 305 How to order manuals and other technical literature.
+Authorized Manuals (U.S. only) 315 How to order manuals and other technical literature.

 IndexI

 Service Information Summary A summary of information you need when you pull up to the fuel pump.

 Navigation System

 Congratulations!
-Your selection of a 2006 Honda Ridgeline was a wise investment.
+Your selection of a 2007 Honda Ridgeline was a wise investment.
 It will give you years of driving pleasure.